 - In Detective Conan, for all of Ran's Tsundere and mild/-not-so-mild Clingy Jealous Girl traits, Conan/Shinichi himself can get very jealous whenever it seems that someone else might be interested in her.
 Considering that Conan is a Deadpan Snarker who can't exactly act on it due to having been shrunk to a kid's age, it's almost all Played for Laughs.

-- In Hetalia, when Japan visits Greece's home and Turkey shows up all of a sudden, both Greece and Turkey turn into this towards Japan.
+- When Japan visits Greece's home and Turkey shows up all of a sudden, both Greece and Turkey, who hate each other to begin with, turn into this towards Japan.
 Hilarity Ensues.

 - Moose of Archie Comics is notorious for beating guys to a pulp, or threatening to do so, for as much as asking his girlfriend Midge for the time.
 Of these guys, only Reggie has ever actually made a move on her.
 Always Played for Laughs.
 One 1970s story exaggerates this by having Moose angrily ask Midge why Big Ethel was talking to her.
 When Midge points out that Ethel's a girl, Moose says, "Duh, well she don't look like no girl I ever saw."